StarStrider23/Black-Scholes-project/README.md

 ## Black-Scholes Validation

 Validate of the correctness of the Black–Scholes implementation by comparing analytical Greeks with their numerical approximations.
 Option prices and sensitivities are computed using the closed-form Black–Scholes formulas.
 Numerical Greeks are obtained via finite difference methods (central difference), using small perturbations in the underlying parameters.
-The set of underlying stock prices used are in the range of 50 to 150.
+The set of prices for the underlying stock used here is in the range of 50 to 150.

 <img width="1200" height="600" alt="Delta" src="https://github.com/user-attachments/assets/dac62f7a-0241-467a-a0f0-16fe15ce321d" />